nasa/Common-Metadata-Repository/search-app/api_docs.md

 to get the final document score.
 Documents that match none of the filters have a default score of 1.0.

-The filters are case insensitive, support wildcards * and ?, and are given below:
+The filters are case insensitive, support wild-cards * and ?, and are given below:

-1. All keywords are conatained in the long-name field OR one of the keywords exactly matches the short-name field - weight 1.4
+1. All keywords are contained in the long-name field OR one of the keywords exactly matches the short-name field - weight 1.4

 2. All keywords are contained in the Project/long-name field OR one of the keywords exactly matches the Project/short-name field - weight 1.3

-3. All keywords are contained in the Platform/long-name field OR one of the keywords exaclty matches the Platform/short-name field - weight 1.3
+3. All keywords are contained in the Platform/long-name field OR one of the keywords exactly matches the Platform/short-name field - weight 1.3

 4. All keywords are contained in the Platform/Instrument/long-name field OR one of the keywords exactly matches the Platform/Instrument/short-name field - weight 1.2